 - Only 0.0001% of the deep seafloor has so far been studied and it is estimated that millions of species living there are yet to be discovered, as well as potential cures for fatal diseases.

 - The high seas provide critical ecosystem services for our planet – from fisheries to climate regulation.
 As examples, current estimates of the economic value of carbon storage by the high seas range from US$74 billion to US$222 billion per year while high seas fisheries raise up to US$16 billion annually in gross catch.

 - The United Nations Law of the Sea Convention (UNCLOS), an international treaty that many call ‘the Constitution of the Ocean’ was negotiated through the 1990s to determine which marine areas States have jurisdiction over, and which are areas of international responsibility.
 Since then, several agreements have been made to regulate specific activities, like seabed mining and fishing for highly migratory and straddling fish stocks.
-Under these treaties, particularly for fishing, a plethora of organizations have been set up to manage different types of fishing or specific species on the high seas, which the Global Ocean Commission coined as a ‘spaghetti soup’ of acronyms.
+Under these treaties, particularly for fishing, a plethora of organizations have been set up to manage different types of fishing or specific species on the high seas.

 - It is an expensive, ungainly and ineffective system that needs fixing.
 And it still leaves major gaps in coverage.
 With a focus on organizing States around extracting life from the Ocean, inadequate attention has been focused on organizing to keep marine life in the sea.

 - Currently, there is no legal mechanism with which to establish fully protected marine areas in most parts of the high seas, no mechanism to undertake environmental impact assessments and no agreement for access and benefit sharing of marine genetic resources in areas beyond national jurisdiction.